 The fresh parsley, cilantro, and bay leaves smell incredible and make the broth so fragrant and tasty.
 No matter whether you cook the dumplings in broth or the tomato sauce version, both are equally mouthwatering.

-beef bouillon - this is my preference if I'm adding extra flavor to the broth, but sometimes I leave it out because that's what I feel like.
+beef bouillon – I use this to add extra flavor to the broth, but leave it out if I’m using homemade broth like chicken stock.
 You can also use better than bouillon, or vegetable broth.

 basmati rice - long grain white basmati rice is preferred for this recipe, but you can substitute with other rice as long as it isn't a par-boiled quick cooking rice.